We've all been there: after a crazy day at work, we get home, plop on the sofa, turn on the TV, and rip open an XL bag of potato chips.

 Say you were supposed to go for a morning run but didn't because you were too tired.

 Don't beat yourself up or blame yourself for being lazy.
-Instead, look at the bright side: you're up early, which means you get a head start on the day.
+Instead, look on the bright side: you're up early, which means you get a head start on the day.

 And you've got the whole day ahead of you: there's definitely time to squeeze in a workout later in the day.
 You can always jog in the evening or make up for it with a gym session during lunch.

 Being optimistic can also help develop problem-solving skills.
-Optimism helps you focus on the possibilities instead of the problem, making it easier for you to think up a solution.
+Optimism helps you focus on the possibilities instead of the problem, making it easier for you to think of a solution.

 When you're faced with a setback, it's normal to think that the situation is worse than it actually is.